Shmupo/PacManPygame/README.md

 Pacman made in pygame.

 Ensure you have pygame installed.
-Run install all files into one folder and run Pacmoon.py to run the game.
+To run, install all files into one folder as is and run Pacmoon.py.